 Final Thoughts on CBD & Prostate Cancer

 While limited, research on medical cannabis, CBD, and prostate cancer is positive.
 Researchers know, for example, that CBD possesses anti-proliferative and pro-apoptotic properties.
 These properties may work to slow or stop the spread of cancerous cells in the prostate.

 Again, however, do not misinterpret initial research as clinical evidence.
-Much more clinical information is requisite before doctors can consider CBD oil for prostate cancer a reliable treatment.
-As always, speak with a doctor prior to implementing CBD into a daily routine.
+Much more clinical information is needed before doctors can consider CBD oil for prostate cancer a reliable treatment.
+As always, speak with a doctor before implementing CBD into a daily routine.

 The anti-proliferative properties of CBD may have significance in terms of inhibiting the growth of prostate cancer cells.

 Lastly, it is important to distinguish between treating prostate cancer and treating the symptoms that stem from cancer treatment.
 For example, nausea, pain, and low appetite are all common side effects of cancer treatment.
 We know that CBD and cannabis can be beneficial in easing these side effects.
 However, one should not confuse the easing of treatment side effects with actually treating the physiology of the disease itself.